lcrobotics/EasyFTC_Old/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Atom Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [EasyFTC Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [atom@github.com](mailto:atom@github.com).
+Please report unacceptable behavior to [teamhax55@gmail.com](mailto:teamhax55@gmail.com).

 ## I don't want to read this whole thing I just have a question!!!

-> **Note:** [Please don't file an issue to ask a question.](https://blog.atom.io/2016/04/19/managing-the-deluge-of-atom-issues.html) You'll get faster results by using the resources below.
+> **Note:** [Please don't file an issue to ask a question.
+You'll get faster results by using the resources below.

 We have an official message board with a detailed FAQ and where the community chimes in with helpful advice if you have questions.